SlickYeet/SlickYeet/README.md

 - Currently learning:

-Nothing specific, but if you'd like to see my current projcets, visit my portfolio.
+Nothing specific, but if you'd like to see my current projects, visit my portfolio.

 💼 **Projects**: